Give us a call now for an immediate match with a local pro.

 It's important to choose an HVAC company that employs technicians with the proper qualifications and expertise.
 HVAC contractors in all states have federal requirements set by the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, an individual must pass an exam (the specific exam depends on the kind of equipment they plan to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled by the state.

 HVAC contractors in Florida must be certified or registered with the Department of Business and Professional Regulation.
 Certified HVAC contractors must have four years of experience, pass an exam, and carry HVAC business insurance.
 Registered HVAC contractors may only work in a specific city, and the local government determines licensing requirements.
-Reviewing feedback on Google Reviews, Yelp, the Better Business Bureau (BBB), and similar sites can aid your decision.
-Choose a company with stellar reviews and reports of positive experiences from customers.
+Reviewing feedback on Google Reviews, Yelp, the Better Business Bureau (BBB), and similar sites can aid your decision as well.
+Choose a company with stellar reviews and stories of positive customer experiences.

-Always make sure you understand what a company’s process is like.
-When HVAC repairs are needed, ask your provider to specify which parts need replacement and explain why.
-Confirm that your technician will clean and test the full system at the end of the job to ensure proper operation.
-When replacing your HVAC system, ask your contractor to provide details on the new features, energy efficiency, brand, model, and estimated installation time.
-Before signing a contract, make sure you understand the process your provider will use to select the correctly sized system for your home and what the cost will be.
+It’s important to understand what the work process is going to look like.
+For HVAC repairs, the company should detail the specific parts that need replacement and why.
+Get confirmation that your technician will clean and test your system afterward to ensure proper functioning.
+When replacing your HVAC, have the contractor explain the new energy efficiency, features, estimated installation time, brand, and model.
+Before work starts, make sure you understand how your provider will determine the right system size for your home and what the price will be.

-Always get HVAC quotes in writing before work begins.
-A thorough quote will cover costs for both labor and materials.
+Always get HVAC bids in writing before work begins.
+A thorough quote covers costs for both materials and labor.
 Confirm that you understand all terms before signing the contract.

-You should have your HVAC system inspected about twice annually.
-At the time of the inspection, your technician will inform you if any services are needed.
-You should also have your system inspected if you notice new issues such as unusual smells, strange noises, or leaks.
+You should have your HVAC system inspected approximately twice a year.
+After the inspection, your technician will tell you if any services are needed.
+You should also call a technician if you notice new issues such as strange noises, unusual smells, or leaks.
 If your home has ductwork, you should have it inspected every few years.

 You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
-Set your thermostat as close to the outside temperature as you comfortably can, and try to avoid making drastic changes in temperature all at once.
-Keep your roof well-maintained and seal any leaks around your doors and windows to avoid letting cool air escape.
-Similarly, ensure that your attic is well ventilated to avoid trapping excess heat in your home.
+Set your thermostat as close to the outside temperature as is comfortable, and try to avoid making drastic changes in temperature all at once.
+Keep your roof well-maintained and seal any leaks around your windows and doors to help keep cool air in.
+Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.

-Generally, HVAC installation or replacement takes between one and three days for the entire system.
-Installing or replacing an air conditioning unit or a furnace takes anywhere from about half a day up to two days.
-The exact amount of time will be based on things like the size of your home, how easily accessible different areas are, and whether your technician discovers any problems.
+Generally, whole-system HVAC installation or replacement takes between one and three days.
+Installing or replacing a furnace or air conditioning unit can take as little as half a day or as much as two days.
+The exact amount of time will depend on things like the size of your home, how easily accessible different sections are, and whether your technician discovers any problems.

-For a 2,000-square-foot home, look for a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
-In Florida City, you may be able to make do with a lower-capacity furnace.
+For a 2,000-square-foot home, you should also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
+In Florida City, you might be able to make do with a lower-capacity furnace.